 "Dinner, Nagini."
 Voldermort called softly.

 Naruto Uzumaki jogged up the stairs, a smile plastered on his face and an anxious jitter in his step.
-He stopped in front of a red door knocked rapidly.
+He stopped in front of a red door and knocked rapidly.
 He had breakfast waiting and was excited to see her reaction.
-Normally he only had sour milk and ramen in his apartment, so she should be surprised but what he had waiting for her.
+Normally he only had sour milk and ramen in his apartment, so she should be surprised by what he had waiting for her.

 "Sakura-chan!"
 Naruto yelled getting impatient.
 "It's me!"

 Frowning, Naruto reached toward the door and tested the doorknob.
 The doorknob twisted under his touch and the door opened.
 "Hmm…" Naruto scratched his head and walked in.
 Normally, Sakura kept her door locked as she was quite paranoid about intruders breaking in during her long shifts at the hospital.
 Was she expecting a visit from someone?

 "Ohayo, Sakura-chan!
 I have breakfast!"
 Naruto called out as he waited just inside the door.

 The apartment was eerily empty.
-Stacks of medical books and magazines were neatly piled on the coffee table, each of Sakura's pillows properly lying on the couch.
+Stacks of medical books and charts were neatly piled on the coffee table; each of Sakura's pillows properly lying on the couch.
 The place was clean and spotless, just as Sakura usually liked it.
 Naruto walked further inside and looked around.
 "Sakura…"